The Toy Fox Terrier temperament makes him a spirited and intelligent dog with a healthy self-esteem and a loving nature.

-Life is never boring with a Toy Fox Terrier.
-He has a consistently high energy level which, as is customary for smaller dogs, sticks with him for life.
+Life is never boring with a Toy Fox Terrier!
+He has a consistently high energy level which, as is typical for smaller dogs, sticks with him for life.

-The Toy Fox Terrier is a friendly and loyal dog who is just as much Toy and he is Terrier.
-He can be scrappy and aggressive toward other dogs who challenge him, but he loves when his family holds and carries him.
+As the AKC writes, the Toy Fox Terrier is a friendly and loyal dog who is just as much toy as he is Terrier.
+He can be scrappy and aggressive toward other dogs, but he loves affection and is devoted and protective toward his family.

-Grooming and training him are both easy-peasy tasks, so if you want a dog that isn’t high maintenance, then you and the Toy Fox Terrier will make a great match!
+Grooming and training him are both easy tasks, so if you want a dog that isn’t high maintenance, the Toy Fox Terrier’s care needs will make you smile.

 Overall, if you would enjoy a family member who is an active participant in all of your activities, the Toy Fox Terrier’s temperament and ability to keep you laughing could make him a great match for your family.